Learning NextJS

 A string that provides information about how wide the image will be at

 different breakpoints.
-Defaults to 100vw
+Defaults to 100vw when using layout="responsive"

-or layout="fill"
+or layout="fill".

-If you are using layout="fill"
+If you are using layout="fill" or layout="responsive", it's important

 to assign sizes for any image that takes up less than the full viewport